Seyyed-Reza-Mashhadi/Azure-Synapse-Analytics-Project/README.md

 - Read `FactSales` and `DimCustomers` parquet files from ADLS container.
 - Perform proper joins & aggregations (e.g., total spending per customer) and store results in a dataframe.
 - Calculate the median value of customer spending.
-- Generate the histogram of customer spendings using matplotlib.pyplot, plotting the median as a line.
+- Generate the histogram of customer spendings using matplotlib.pyplot, with the median indicated by a dashed line.

 <p align="center">
   <img src="https://github.com/user-attachments/assets/45d2c131-1e6c-467b-afca-6940970d5ba8" width="900">